Art

 Planetary Guardians logo

 I worked with designers at AKQA to create this animated logo for Planetary Guardians, a global initiative to mitigate climate change and safeguard Earth.
 The concept was based on point cloud representations of animal calls used in my work at ESP and previous studies of bird song; every dot represents a single audio component and their placement in 3-D space is determined by the latent representations created by an AI transformer model (AVES in this case).
 We selected three audio samples to illustrate the diverse forms of life on this planet: a soundscape from the Amazon rainforest, calls of Arctic terns in Alaska (the Northern end of their epic migration route) , and underwater recordings from the Great Barrier Reef.
-The logo was debuted at a press conference during the UN General Assembly in NYC in 2023.
+The logo was debuted at a press conference during the UN General Assembly in NYC in 2023 and was awarded a Cannes Silver Lion for design.

 Collaborations